sntran/GraphBLAS/Demo/README.txt

-tri_run                 run tricount on a set of matrices go                      run tricount on GraphChallenge matrices go2                     run tricount on two large matrices
+tri_run                 run tricount on a set of matrices go                      run tricount on GraphChallenge matrices go2                     run tricount on two large matrices go3                     run tricount on a few large matrices

 --------------------------------------------------------------------------------
 in Demo/Source: